Howe2018/skyreels_api/README.md

 # Skyreels Python SDK

-Python SDK for [Skyreels API](https://infer.skyreels.ai).
 This library provides a simple and efficient way to integrate advanced AI video generation into your Python projects.

 ## Key Features
 - **Text-to-Video (T2V)**: Create cinematic videos from text prompts.